lucchesi-sec/powershell-automation/docfx_project/articles/user-guide.md

 # User Guide

-This comprehensive user guide provides detailed instructions for using the PowerShell Enterprise Automation Platform effectively.
+This comprehensive user guide provides detailed instructions for using the PowerShell Automation Platform effectively.
 Whether you're a system administrator, security professional, or IT operations specialist, this guide will help you maximize the platform's capabilities.

 ## Table of Contents
 - [Daily Operations](#daily-operations)